GSA/open-gsa-redesign/_apidocs/perdiem.md

 ## Rate Limits

 The default rate limit is 1,000 hits per hour.
+If you need to request a rate limit change, please email us at [ocmweb@gsa.gov](mailto:ocmweb@gsa.gov)

 <p><small><a href="#">Back to top</a></small></p>